-Morgan Y. Liu is a cultural anthropologist studying the globalization of financial and economic elites in Central Eurasia, Muslim communities in former socialist states, informal social networks as formations of power, collective agency, emergent complexity of interactions between corporation/state/and non-state actors, urban space, and Islamic ideas of social justice.
+Morgan Y. Liu is a cultural anthropologist studying the globalization of financial and economic elites in Central Eurasia; Islamic ideas of social justice in former socialist states; the agency and emergent complexity of informal social networks, corporations, states, and non-state actors.
 His broadest interests concern how Central Eurasians make sense of and act on their society’s structural problems.
-This includes turning an ethnographic lens onto the connections between Central Asia, Turkey, Russia, and China.
+This includes turning an ethnographic lens onto the dependencies between elites in Central Asia, Turkey, Russia, and China.

-He is an Associate Professor in Anthropology and Near Eastern Languages and Cultures, The Ohio State University.
-He is also Affiliated Faculty (advising M.A. and Ph.D. students) in these units:
+He is Chair of Near Eastern & South Asian Languages & Cultures, and Associate Professor in Anthropology, The Ohio State University.
+He is also Affiliated Faculty (advising M.A. and Ph.D. students) at:

 - Department of Comparative Studies